 Let’s look at a couple of examples that illustrate how interest payments can negatively impact a person’s, or a family’s, standard of living.

-In this first example, let’s assume you purchase a new automobile every five years and that you finance $20,000 of the cost with a five-year loan at an interest rate of about 10%.
+In this first example, we will assume you purchase a new automobile every five years and that you finance $20,000 of the cost with a five-year loan at an interest rate of about 10%.
 Your total interest cost over the five-year period would be approximately $5,500, and over a 40-year period, your total interest cost would be about $44,000.
 Moreover, assuming the amount you paid in interest could have been invested at an average annual return of 8%, the total reduction in your standard of living after 40 years would be roughly $326,000 before taxes – almost one-third of a million dollars!

 2. Keep your car as long as possible – preferably for at least 3-5 years after the car loan has been completely paid.